-- How to draw trend lines to help you make accurate trades
+- How to draw trend lines to help you

-- What is the Pinocchio strategy and how can it help?
+- What the Pinocchio trading strategy is

 The Hedging Strategy

-When it comes to Forex trading, ‘hedging’ is a way to protect yourself from the risk of Forex by placing an additional trade to counteract any losses from an earlier trade.
-You’ve all heard the saying ‘hedging your bets’?
+When it comes to Forex trading, "hedging" is a way to protect yourself from the risk of Forex by placing an additional trade to counteract any losses from an earlier trade.
+You've all heard the saying "hedging your bets"?
 Essentially you buy one currency pair and then at the same time place a trade to sell the same pair.
-It’s a kind of insurance that means you don’t lose.
+It's a kind of insurance that means you don't lose.

 The downside of this particular strategy is that you don't really make a profit unless you time the entry of your trade just right.
 If you are placing a second trade because the initial trade is not performing as you had hoped, while you don't have to close the initial trade, some would suggest that it is better to close it and take the hit then place a second trade in a better position.

 Of course, this is the simplest form of a hedging strategy.
 There are more complex solutions which require perhaps more knowledge and experience.
-Of these complex hedging solutions ‘multiple currency pairs’ are an effective choice.
+Of these complex hedging solutions "multiple currency pairs" are an effective choice.

 The Trend Line Strategy

 The trend line is a commonly used technical Forex trading strategy which requires you, the trader, to draw your trend lines based on the data available.
 Trend lines are a common form of analysis in Forex and can be used for any currency pair and any time frame.
 A trend line is a line that connects any two lows or any two highs with its lines projected into the future.